 Strategy #2 (Mixed or Parallel)

 The strategy #2 is a true 1/N approach.
-Every training is of a different HIT type:
+Every training is of a different HIIT type:

 With this strategy, we have achieved the shortest time of the cycle, or in other words, how long does it take to repeat all the HIIT variations.
 In other words, this is closest to 1/N heuristic, which makes it the most robust strategy, but it might lack saturation for a given HIIT quality (whatever that might be) to be stimulated.
 It also might be too jumpy, especially at the beginning of preparation, in which athletes need more time to get receptive for more strenuous HIIT variations, or they might not be needed in the first place (using the principle of minimum stress for maximum benefit, for example, in recreational athletes).

 The solution would be to employ barbell strategy and utilize emphasis phases, as well as 1/N as much as possible.

 Strategy #3 (Combinations)